m-skrzypczak/Skrzypczak-Data-Analyst-Take-Home/README.md

     Are there any data quality issues present?
     Are there any fields that are challenging to understand?

-Responses to this Exerecise can be found in the Fetch Assessment Data Quality Issues.pdf file
+Responses to this Exercise can be found in the Fetch Assessment Data Quality Issues.pdf file

 Second: provide SQL queries